-My mom and I visited Sunset Lane today–our hometown cemetery–to honor loved ones on Memorial Day.
-The scenic property overlooking Sinclair Inlet was bedecked with American flags while hundreds stood for a military ceremony then visited nearby gravesites.
+My 89-year old mom and I will visit Sunset Lane today–our hometown cemetery–to honor loved ones on Memorial Day.
+The scenic property overlooking Sinclair Inlet will be bedecked with 200 American flags honoring those who fought for our freedom.

-We walked the grounds and placed beautiful rhododendron from mom’s yard by the tombstones of our loved ones.
-We prayed, thanked God for their lives, their love of God and family, and their devotion to our country.
+We will walk the grounds and place home-grown flowers by the tombstones of our loved ones.
+We must never forget their love of God and family, and their devotion to our country.

-Every Memorial Day I love to honor my “Uncle Dick” Boehme who gave his life for our freedom.
+Every Memorial Day I love to honor my “Uncle Dick” Boehme who gave his life for our country.

 He is the Bravest Boehme.

 The Bravest Boehme